Deci-AI/super-gradients/documentation/source/LRScheduling.md

 In SG, learning rate schedulers are implemented as [phase callbacks](PhaseCallbacks.md).
 They read the learning rate from the `PhaseContext` in their `__call__` method, calculate the new learning rate according to the current state of training, and update the optimizer's param groups.

-For example, the code snippet from the previous section translates "lr_mode":"step" to a `super_gradients.training.utils.callbacks.callbacks.StepLRCallback` instance, which is added to the phase callbacks list.
+For example, the code snippet from the previous section translates "lr_mode":"StepLRCallback" to a `super_gradients.training.utils.callbacks.callbacks.StepLRCallback` instance, which is added to the phase callbacks list.

 ### Implementing Your Own Scheduler
 A custom learning rate scheduler should inherit from `LRCallbackBase`, so let's take a look at it: